 - The Council uses the interest rate charged by the lessor as the discount rate, if available.
-When the interest rate charged by the lessor is not provided, the Council generally uses its estimated incremental borrowing rate as the discount rate for leases. - The lease term includes the non-cancellable period of the lease.
-Lease payments included in the measurement of the lease liability are composed of fixed payments and purchase option price that the Council is reasonably certain to exercise.
+When the interest rate charged by the lessor is not provided, the Council generally uses its estimated incremental borrowing rate as the discount rate for leases. - The lease term includes the non-cancellable period of the lease and periods with one-way options to extend if it is reasonably certain that the party will exercise the option. - Lease payments included in the measurement of the lease liability are composed of fixed payments and purchase option price that the Council is reasonably certain to exercise.